CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 A non-pathogenic lactic acid bacteria that acts as a bioreactor in the tissue, producing human therapeutic proteins in the wound.
 AUP-16 takes advantage of the safe, living bioreactor to produce proteins FGF-2, IL-4 and CSF-1.

 AUP-16 is a topical treatment created using a genetically modified Lactococcus cremoris bacteria.
-AUP-16 promotes healing by producing three therapeutic human proteins that (1) improve cell activation and conversion to anti-inflammatory phenotype, (2) increase fibroblast proliferation, and (3) promote angiogenesis and granulation tissue formation.
+AUP-16 promotes healing by producing three human therapeutic proteins that (1) improve cell activation and conversion to anti-inflammatory phenotype, (2) increase fibroblast proliferation, and (3) promote angiogenesis and granulation tissue formation.

 Illustration of Aurealis Therapeutics AUP-16 indication